 - Look for Leaks: Take note of any leaks found and where they are located.
 Some leaks may not be readily apparent unless it’s raining, so keep an eye out for any dry stains or steaks from previous water damage.
 If leaks are found, be sure to take photos for your roofer to examine.

 It’s always best to leave inspecting the exterior of the roof to experienced professionals.
 They will safely and efficiently locate any areas of concern.
 A few common issues they will look for include:

 - Visible Damage or Debris: Storms or high winds can potentially impact roofing shingles or the gutter system.
 Roofers will look for any obvious issues and remove debris from the roof during the inspection.
 Clogged gutters should be cleared to allow water to flow freely during heavy rain.

 - Signs of Weathering: Roof flashing around chimneys and vents may begin to deteriorate with age, sometimes requiring replacement.
 Your roofer will also inspect the fascia, drip edges, and decking for signs of water damage such as warped or rotted wood.
-The metal components of a roof may begin to corrode and rust as well, so your roof inspection should include monitoring these issues closely.
+The metal components of a roof may begin to corrode and rust as well, so your roof inspection checklist should include monitoring these issues closely.